mertkosan/mertkosan.com/_posts/2020-08-15-end-visa-internship.md

 The project details:

-- Developed a framework that generates profiling and recommend optimized strategies for near-real time unsupervised fraud detection on graphs.
+- The team developed a framework that generates profiling and recommend optimized strategies for near-real time unsupervised fraud detection on graphs.
 - The proposed framework profiles the fraud automatically and accurately less than a second with a small number of transactions.
+- The process of patenting the framework has been started.